 Red River Zoo

 22-acres, 89 species, and 1 antique carousel = a great day out.
-The adorable Chinese red panda and river otters are worth the $9.75 entry alone.
+The adorable Chinese red panda and river otters are worth the $14.95 entry alone (SNAP/EBT for discounted admission).

 The Red River Zoo is open year-round and houses some of the world's rarest cold climate species.